-Frontier Landscaping offers Tree Planting as one of our many Professional Services
+Frontier Landscaping offers Tree Planting as one of our many Professional Landscaping Services

 We can set up irrigation to ensure infrequent but deep watering, which is preferred by trees and helps them to develop deep root systems.
 Trees have very different needs to your vegetable garden.
 Irrigation sprays should not hit the base of the tree, as this could encourage crown and root rot.
 Watering should be applied at the drip line of the tree, where the tree naturally directs the water when it rains.